-Amounts owed to subsidiaries and other related parties are unsecured, interest free, and repayable on demand.
+Amounts owed to subsidiaries and other related parties are unsecured, interest-free, and repayable on demand.

 Payments received on account represent deposits and amounts received from prospective purchasers on account of the purchase price of residential property pursuant to the signing of a promise of sale agreement, together with other intermediate payments pending the completion of the residential property and ensuing signing of the final deed of sale pertaining thereto.
-The Company offers prospective purchasers (or their bankers) a special hypothec on the relative residential property (with a carrying amount of €31,240,000 (2022: €23,000) covering the equivalent amount of payments received on account) as security for any part out of such payments received on account, which are deemed to be refundable in terms of the relative promise of sale agreement.
-The Company's bankers have undertaken to postpone their hypothecary and privileged rights in favour of the aforementioned security provided to prospective purchasers (or their bankers).
+The carrying amount of these payments at end December 2024 amounts to €37,241,296 (2023: €31,240,000).
+The Group offers prospective purchasers (or their bankers) a special hypothec on the residential property limited to a maximum of 10% on the refundable amount of payments made in terms of the relative promise of sale.
+The Group's bankers have undertaken to postpone their hypothecary and privileged rights in favour of the aforementioned security provided to prospective purchasers (or their bankers).

 The current nature of amounts due to Government in relation to the purchase of land was determined on the basis of the contracted terms of the emphyteutical grant entered into on 15 June 2000.
-Discussions are ongoing with Government in relation to specific remedies available in the Deed of Emphyteusis which will help to mitigate, in part, the impact of the reduction of development volumes brought about by the discovering of archaeological remains on Manoel Island site.
-Whilst the entire amount due to Government is contractually deemed as current on the basis of the original arrangement, the accurate amount of outflows expected during the financial year ending 31 December 2024 has not yet been determined, though it is highly likely that a minor portion of the amount would trigger outflows over the forthcoming financial year.
+Discussions are ongoing with Government in relation to specific remedies available in the Deed of Emphyteusis which will help to mitigate, in part, the impact of the reduction of development volumes brought about by the discovery of archaeological remains on Manoel Island Site.
+Whilst the entire amount due to Government is contractually deemed as current on the basis of the original arrangement, the accurate amount of outflows expected during the financial year ending 31 December 2025 has not yet been determined, though it is highly likely that a minor portion of the amount would trigger outflows over the forthcoming financial year.